johlju/PublishCodeCovCoverage/docs/usage.md

   displayName: 'Upload coverage to Codecov.io with token input'
   inputs:
     testResultFolderName: '$(Build.SourcesDirectory)/coverage'
-    codecovToken: $(CODECOV_TOKEN)
+    codecovToken: 'YOUR_CODECOV_TOKEN_HERE'
 ```

 In this example, the Codecov token is passed directly as an input parameter instead of as an environment variable.
 This provides an alternative way to supply the token when needed.
+Replace 'YOUR_CODECOV_TOKEN_HERE' with your actual Codecov token.

 ## How it works